ycrc/r-novice-gapminder/_episodes/06-data-subsetting.md

 > >    ~~~
 > >    {: .language-r}
 > >
 > > 3.
-Extract the rows where the life expectancy is longer the 80 years
+Extract the rows where the life expectancy is longer than 80 years
 > >
 > >
 > >    ~~~